 - Insufficient communication.
 A lack of communication throughout the project can make it difficult to proceed.
 This can happen when days or weeks pass between responses or reviews of drafts.

-Additionally, ghostwriters tend to be perfectionists, not procrastinators.
-They want to have a good grasp on the subject and the expectations before getting started.
+Additionally, ghostwriters want to have a good grasp on the subject and the expectations before getting started.

-According to The Writers For Hire’s Barbara Adams, “I’m not a procrastinator but I can be a perfectionist and I’ll rewrite the intro to something several times before I’m happy with where it’s leading me.”
+“I’m not a procrastinator but I can be a perfectionist, and I’ll rewrite the intro to something several times before I’m happy with where it’s leading me,” The Writers For Hire’s Barbara Adams says.

 The good news is that there are things that clients can do to speed along the ghostwriting process, should that be their goal.

 Making themselves available to the ghostwriter for prompt interviews, drafting an outline of sorts that details what is expected, and keeping the lines of communication open can make the entire process faster.